 Learning an instrument

 Providing instrument tuition is a popular way in which we enrich our curriculum, whether it’s part of our standard curriculum or as an extra-curricular activity.
 Children perform twice a year as a school in our regular music/drama productions.
 The children are very lucky to be able to perform at the Cavendish Hall on a real stage!
-Recent productions of ours include: Oliver, A Midsummer Night's Dream, The Tempest, Charlie and the Chocolate Factory, Cinderella Rockerfella and Alice the musical.
+Recent productions of ours include: The Wizard of Oz, Joseph and the Amazing Technicolor Dreamcoat, Charlie and the Chocolate Factory, Cinderella Rockerfella and Alice the musical.

-We are really fortunate to have four peripatetic music teachers who work within school; Ms Thomson teaches the harp on a Wednesday, Mrs. Gilliatt teaches violin on a Wednesday, Mrs. Cook teaches woodwind and piano on Tuesdays and Thursdays and Mr Wreiden teaches Guitar on a Friday.
-Mrs Cook also teaches Music to all classes on a Tuesday or Thursday.
+We are really fortunate to have peripatetic music teachers who work within school; Mr Parsons teaches cello on Monday, Mrs Bower teaches piano on Thursdays and Mr Wreiden teaches Guitar on a Friday.

 The age at which children are able to start to learn depends upon the instrument and the developmental stage of the child.
 As a rough guide, most of our music teaching begins around Y1.
 We actively encourage our children to get involved with music in some way throughout the school.